 #1 Select a Mix of Perennials and Annuals

 Annual color keeps beds looking fresh and provides an opportunity to include some of the latest flower introductions and colors into the landscape.
 But, as their name implies, annuals last for the season and must be replanted the following year.
-Annuals are a yearly expense for property managers—however, there’s a way to strike a balance and maximize your budget while keeping the landscape relevant.
+Annual flowers are a yearly expense for property managers—however, there’s a way to strike a balance and maximize your budget while keeping the landscape relevant.
 By mixing annual and perennial flowers in landscape beds, you’ll have a variety of plants that return each season and some that will be replaced annually to keep beds interesting.

 #2 Add Color to Containers